-- 10. Any member of the public who is not granted access to a courtroom, court office, or any other facility being used by the court for a proceeding must be provided a phone number or email address where the individual may seek assistance in rescheduling or otherwise completing his or her court business. - 11.
-Any employee who is not granted access to his or her workplace must contact his or her appointing authority through electronic communication as soon as possible, and he or she will be placed on the leave appropriate for the circumstances. - 12.
-If any judicial branch employee exhibits two or more COVID-19 symptoms in the workplace, an appointing authority, after consultation with the director of personnel at the Office of Judicial Administration, or her designee, will direct the employee to leave the office. - 13.
-Steps must be taken to ensure members of the public exercise appropriate social distancing in any court office, courtroom, or other portion of any facility under court control.
+- 9. Any employee asked to report to work but who is not granted access to his or her workplace must contact his or her appointing authority through electronic communication as soon as possible. - 10.
+If any judicial branch employee has an elevated temperature at or over 100.4°F or exhibits two or more COVID-19 symptoms in the workplace, an appointing authority, after consultation with the director of personnel at the Office of Judicial Administration, or her designee, will direct the employee to leave the workplace. - 11.
+Steps must be taken to ensure members of the public exercise appropriate social distancing in any court office, courtroom, or other portion of any facility being used for a court proceeding.
 These steps may include requiring appointments and must include marking 6-foot distances in any area where people are likely to congregate.
-Any public area that cannot be adapted for appropriate social distancing must be closed. - 14.
-Staffing in a courthouse and any court office should be limited to only the following employees: - those who are necessary to serve members of the public or whose physical presence in the courthouse or court office is necessary for the performance of the employee's duties; and - those who can be accommodated with appropriate social distancing. - 15.
+Any public area that cannot be adapted for appropriate social distancing must be closed. - 12.
+Staffing in a courthouse and any court office should be limited to only those employees who can be accommodated with appropriate social distancing or engineering adjustments approved by a local health officer. - 13.
 To the extent possible, telework should be used to enable full productivity while operating with fewer staff in the courthouse or court office.
 A chief judge of a district court may authorize employees to telework.
-Any person authorized to telework must complete a teleworking notice and agreement provided by the Office of Judicial Administration, unless one has already been completed. - 16.
-An appointing authority should contact the director of personnel at the Office of Judicial Administration, or her designee, if any employee expresses concern about working conditions or about health risks in the workplace.

-17. To the extent possible, work schedules should be arranged to minimize the number of employees affected if workplace exposure occurs.
+Any person authorized to telework must complete a teleworking notice and agreement provided by the Office of Judicial Administration, unless one has already been completed. - 14.
+To the extent possible, work schedules should be arranged to minimize the number of employees affected if workplace exposure occurs.
 Thorough cleaning should occur between any rotations of personnel.

-Dated this 27th day of May 2020.
-This order is effective upon filing.
+Dated this 16th day of June 2020.
+This order is effective on filing.